fish river canyon, Namíbia

 Ostriches roam and scour the Nama Karoo Desert

-We cross a level crossing inherited from the time when the abundance of diamonds in and around Namibe justified the construction of a railway that the settlers extended to remote Holoog.
+We crossed a level crossing inherited from the time when abundance of Namib diamonds and surroundings justified the construction of a railroad that the settlers extended to the remote Holoog.

 Gondwana, the Natural Park.
 Inspired by the old Supercontinent